-SAMHSA’s Cooperative Agreements to Benefit Homeless Individuals (CABHI) programs help people with behavioral health issues find housing and supportive services.
+SAMHSA’s Cooperative Agreements to Benefit Homeless Individuals (CABHI) programs help people with mental and substance use issues find housing and supportive services.

 - Serious mental illness

 - Serious emotional disturbance

 CABHI’s primary goal is to ensure that the most vulnerable people experiencing homelessness and chronic homelessness receive access to housing, treatment, and recovery support services.
 These people often include veterans, families, and youth.

 Initiated in 2011, the CABHI program awarded grants for up to 3 years to community-based public or nonprofit entities to serve people experiencing chronic homelessness.
 Key program requirements include establishing community consortiums and steering committees to help guide program integration and implementation.

 In 2013, SAMHSA initiated a CABHI-States program and awarded grants for up to 3 years to states to enhance and develop the service infrastructure of states and their treatment systems.
 A key CABHI-States program requirement is to establish a state interagency council on homelessness to enhance or develop a statewide plan.
 The statewide plan should sustain partnerships across public health and housing systems.
 The plan should result in short- and long-term strategies for supporting people experiencing homelessness who have behavioral health issues.